nikouu/mGBA-lua-Socket/README.md

 The end goal is to send a message to mGBA via sockets.

 ## How to run
-0. See me [mGBA-lua-HelloWorld repository](https://github.com/nikouu/mGBA-lua-HelloWorld) for basic setup instructions.
+0. See my [mGBA-lua-HelloWorld repository](https://github.com/nikouu/mGBA-lua-HelloWorld) for basic setup instructions.
 1. Ensure you're running a ROM in mGBA.
 2. Load `socketserver.lua`
 3. Open `SocketClient.sln` for the manual C# socket client.